W-L-Smith-2022/Maze-Creation-and-Solution-Algorithms/README.md

 The demonstrations in this project do not represent the time it takes the algorithm to accomplish it's task.
 At this scale, most of these algorithms finish nearly instantaneously. <br />
 The mazes are solved from the top left to the bottom right in this project. <br />
 ## Perfect Maze Creation Algorithms <br />
-### Hunt and Kill <br />
+### Hunt and Kill
 How it Works:
 * This algorithm starts like the Recursive Backtracker maze creation algorithm.
 * It explores a randomly picked cell adjacent to the starting cell and sets the new cell as the current cell.
-It then randomly picks a cell adjacent to the current cell, explores the new cell, sets the new cell as the current cell, and repeats this process until it dead ends into itself. <br />
+* It then randomly picks a cell adjacent to the current cell, explores the new cell, sets the new cell as the current cell, and repeats this process until it dead ends into itself.
-When this happens, the program "Hunts" through the maze, looking for an explored cell adjacent to an unexplored cell. <br />
+* When this happens, the program "Hunts" through the maze, looking for an explored cell adjacent to an unexplored cell.
-If it finds an acceptable cell, it sets this as the new current cell and repeats the process. <br />
+* If it finds an acceptable cell, it sets this as the new current cell and repeats the process.
-If it scans the entire maze and does not finda an acceptable cell, that means that the maze has been created and the program ends. <br />
+* If it scans the entire maze and does not finda an acceptable cell, that means that the maze has been created and the program ends.
-Key for Hunt and Kill Visualizations: <br />
+Key for Hunt and Kill Visualizations:
 White Cells = Explored <br />
 Gray Cells = Unexplored <br />
 Black Cells = Walls <br />